markdown-extended/manifest/mde-manifest.md

 #### A.8.b.
 HTML comments {#A8b}

 HTML comments MUST be an exception as this is the best way to include a comment in an MDE content.
-All parsers MUST handle HTML comments as a comment (in any language).
+All parsers MUST handle HTML comments as comments (in any language).

 As a reminder, the HTML comment tag is constructed surrounded between `<!--` and `-->` and can be multi-line: